siran/research/Dimension and Space as Emergent Properties of Distance/Dimension and Space as Emergent Properties of Distance.md

 ## Introduction

-Standard physics treats a $D$-dimensional spacetime as pre-existing structure.
-Discrete or relational programs instead propose spacetime as emergent, constructed from deeper causal or combinatorial elements @bombelli @dowker
-@surya @t_konopka.

-In @NodePaper, a single stable Node $N$ was introduced, containing subnodes interacting by internal causal links.
-A partial order $\succ$ encodes causality:

-$$ n_i \succ n_j $$

-interpreted as "subnode $n_i$ can trigger a change in $n_j$".
-Time emerges from this partial order.
-Distance emerges as the minimal length of causal chains between subnodes.

-Here we formalize how dimension can also emerge from this structure.
-When causal distances admit approximate embeddings into $\mathbb{R}^D$ with low distortion, the system exhibits effective dimensionality.
-This aligns with ideas of manifold-like limits in discrete spacetime models.
+Standard physics assumes that spacetime possesses a fixed number of spatial dimensions.
+Even in discrete or relational approaches, one typically begins with a target dimension or with structures designed to reproduce a chosen geometry.
+In contrast, the Node framework introduces no geometric background and no predefined dimensionality.
+A single stable Node N contains subnodes related by a causal order.
+Time emerges as the experience of this ordering, and distance arises from causal-chain length.
+Beyond this, no metric axioms, symmetry requirements, or geometric constraints are imposed.

+In this work we examine how spatial dimension can itself emerge from the causal structure.
+We do not define a new metric, nor do we restrict the causal network to mimic any specific geometry.
+Instead, we allow the induced distance function to be arbitrary, possibly asymmetric, and shaped solely by the causal behavior of subnodes.
+When observers attempt to represent these distances within
+$\mathbb{R}^D$, the success or failure of low-distortion embeddings determines the effective dimensionality they assign to the system.
+This dimensionality is not fundamental but reflects the perceptual or operational fit between causal relations and manifold-like structures.

+Thus the Node framework removes the assumption that space must possess a single fixed dimension.
+A causal structure may be compatible with multiple dimensional embeddings, or with none.
+Dimension becomes an emergent and potentially non-unique property reconstructed by observers, rather than a fundamental attribute of the underlying system.

 ## Recap of the Node Framework